olatitle/academy/README.md

 ## Credentials

-If you have a DHIS2 Academy server from earlier than `21.05.2016` these credentials might be different, check the folder named 'OldConfig' or the documents you recieved with the server.
+If you have a DHIS2 Academy server from earlier than `21.05.2016` these credentials might be different, check documents you recieved with the server.
 This is the standard configuration.
 Remember to update if there are more DHIS2 instances etc.

 Service                          | Format                     | Credentials